Taiwan says China military drills appear to simulate attack

 The Biden administration and Pelosi have said the U.S. remains committed to a “one-China” policy, which recognizes Beijing as the government of China but allows informal relations and defense ties with Taipei.
 The administration discouraged but did not prevent Pelosi from visiting.

-China has also cut off defense talks with the U.S. and imposed sanctions on Pelosi in retaliation for the visit.
+China has also cut off defense and climate talks with the U.S. and imposed sanctions on Pelosi in retaliation for the visit.

 Pelosi said Friday in Tokyo, the last stop of her Asia tour, that China will not be able to isolate Taiwan by preventing U.S. officials from traveling there.